Applying for longer tenure for a Crown land shack

 - Feedback was sought on a Preliminary Discussion Paper, which outlined the work undertaken to progress the commitment, the legal barriers that needed to be addressed, the regulatory requirements that needed to be complied with, and the contemporary standards that needed to be met.

-- Legal barriers have been addressed, namely amending the Crown Land Management Act 2009 to formally allow greater tenure for shack leases on Crown land.
+- Legal barriers have been addressed, namely amending the Crown Land Management Act 2009, to formally allow longer tenure for shack leases on Crown land.

 - Proposed amendments have been made to relevant park management plans, which, if endorsed, would formally allow greater tenure for shack leases in national parks.

 - A three-month public consultation was undertaken on the proposed amendments to the relevant park management plans.

 - ‘Registration of Interest’ packages were issued to all Crown land shack leaseholders (or nominees) to identify who was interested in pursuing longer tenure.